Joining A D-Group:

 We have 4 requirements:

-A) You must be 18+ years old and out of high school.
+A) You must be 18+ years old OR no longer in high school.
 The reason we don't have high school students in D-Group is because we want to encourage you to participate in your church's student ministry.
+(However, if you want to lead a D-Group with your own child(ren) OR if you are the leader of a church small group who wants to do D-Group through your church, you would almost certainly be a fitting exception to this rule.)
 There is no upper age limit for D-Group.
 Sometimes we even see ages 18-65+ within the same D-Group, and we love that!
 Multi-generational groups are beneficial for everyone!

 B) You must be a committed Christian.
 Since D-Group is “the CrossFit of Bible studies” (deeper and more rigorous than most), it's not a productive environment for someone who hasn't yet surrendered their life to follow Christ.
 Our “Requirements” page offers suggestions on what to do if you're curious about Christianity.